Giacinto Cestoni

 Diacinto (or Giacinto) Cestoni (May 13, 1637 – January 29, 1718) was an Italian naturalist, biologist, botanist, entomologist.
 Born in Montegiorgio, he was self-taught.
 He lived and worked at Livorno where he led an apothecary next to the port.
 He studied insects, animals, plants and drugs.
-Cestoni showed that scabies is caused by Sarcoptes scabiei.
+Cestoni discovered that scabies is caused by the microscopic mite Sarcoptes scabiei.

 Biography

 Cestoni was born in a poor household in Montegiorgio, region of Marche, to Vittorio and Settimia Cestoni.
 When Cestoni was 11, he left school and entered in the service of a local apothecary where he spent two years as an apprentice, preparing and selling medicines.

 Cestoni's time with the local apothecary in Montegiorgio piqued his interest towards natural sciences and in 1650 his family sent him to Rome, where he worked under Roman pharmacist Francesco Boncori.
 He lived and worked in Rome for the next few years.

 In 1656, Cestoni moved to the port city of Livorno where he started working in Francesco Salomoni's apothecary shop.
 After working in Salomoni's shop for a brief time period, Cestoni left Livorno and would spend the next several years traveling through different cities including Marseille and Lyon to Geneva, practicing and conducting research.

 Cestoni returned to Livorno in 1666, resuming administrative duties at his former employer Salomoni's store.
 He married Salomoni's wife's sister Margherita Tiburzi in 1668.
 Seven years into the marriage the couple had a son who died a few months after birth.

 In 1680, Cestoni became acquainted with physician Francesco Redi.
 The two became friends and began a lively correspondence, which is known chiefly through Redi's letters.
 The scientific correspondence between the two researchers lasted years until the death of Redi in 1697.
 Influenced by Redi, Cestoni furthered his research and would often ask his friends for advice.

 After Redi's death, Cestoni began to write letters to Antonio Vallisnieri discussing his scientific observations.
 The two exchanged 583 letters over the next twenty years.
 Most of Cestoni's research observations recorded in these letters were made before 1697.
 Vallisnieri published part of Cestoni's observations, inserting them into his own works or into journals such as the Galleria di Minerva and the Giornale de’ letterati d’Italia.
 Among the few observations published abroad were those on the metamorphic cycle of the flea which appeared in the Philosophical Transactions of the Royal Society.

 Cestoni died on January 29, 1718.
 He was suffering from bladder stones and urethral stenosis.